citp/privacy-policy-historical/h/ha/hai/hailmaryjane.com.md

-> *The following text is extracted and transformed from the hailmaryjane.com privacy policy that was archived on 2010-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100606050224id_/http%3A//hailmaryjane.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hailmaryjane.com privacy policy that was archived on 2010-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101206120931id_/http%3A//hailmaryjane.com/privacy) for the most accurate reproduction.*

 # Privacy | Hail Mary Jane

+If you're new here, you may want to subscribe to my [RSS feed](http://feedproxy.google.com/Sportfiends).
+Thanks for visiting!

 Privacy Policy Statement
 This is the web site of Hail Mary Jane.